Articles

 I Was Injured by a Drunk Driver.
 Does Maryland Recognize Dramshop Liability?

-I have been evaluating, resolving, and litigating personal injury cases for more than 20 years.
+I have been evaluating, resolving, and litigating personal injury cases for 30 years.
 I’ve handled thousands of cases in that time.
 I invite all potential clients to participate in a no-cost analysis and strategy conference.
 Contact me today to arrange a time to meet.
 410 591 2835, or simply complete the form at the bottom of the page.